tetriseffect/Exosphere/tutorials/superusers/superuser-git.md

 `git branch -d dies`

 Because this branch hasn't been merged, you will get a safety error.
-If you're sure, run this same command again, this time with the `-D` flag instead.
+If you're sure, run this same command again, this time with the `-D` flag instead: `git branch -D dies`.

 ###Merging and Conflict Resolution

+One of the most common methodologies for working on production systems is to create a new branch for a new feature or fix.
+When the new element is fully tested and integrated with the established codebase in the alternate branch, the developer or manager can then `merge` it into the production branch.

+Since we've decided that the "Zeus dies" plot is implausible, checkout the `lives` branch and create a file called `end.txt` and write the conclusion of the plot: `echo Zeus lives but disappears > end.txt`.
+Now stage and commit to the `lives branch`.
+Since this seems the most plausible outcome, let's checkout the master branch so we can merge lives into master.

+Note that if your staging area (`git status`) has uncommitted changes, Git won't let you merge.